Kwasi633/AJ90JS/dataTypes.md

 **Null**

-Represents an intentional absence of any object value or a variable with no value.
+Represents an intentional absence of any object value or a variable without any value.

 **Symbol** (ES6)